ibexa/documentation-user/docs/content_management/create_edit_pages.md

 !!! tip
     Settings and function of custom-made blocks of content depend on their design.
     For details on adjusting and using them, contact your website administrator.

-After you change the block settings, click **Submit** to save the changes or **Discard** to cancel.

-## Publish Page

-If you are ready to publish the Page, click **Publish** in the top-right corner.
-To save it as a draft to finish editing it later, even if some required fields are not filled in, click **Save draft**.
-You can then navigate away from the Page by clicking the logo in the upper left corner, or the browser's **Back button**.

-For more information, see [Publish content](publish_content.md).